aurelia/templating/doc/article/en-US/templating-html-behaviors-introduction.md

 #### Extending typed bindable / Modifying built-in typed bindable

 From examples above, we see that `coerce` is how we tell a `bindable` decorator how to convert incoming value.
-All `coerce`s are registered at export `coerceFunctions` of the `aurelia-binding`.
+All `coerce`s are registered at export `coerceFunctions` of the `aurelia-binding` module.
 So to modify a built-in coerce:

 <code-listing heading="extend-coerce">
   <source-code lang="ES 2015">
-    // import from 'aurelia-binding' if you are writing a plugin
-    // import from 'aurelia-framework' if you are writing an application import {coerceFunctions} from 'aurelia-framework';
+    import {coerceFunctions} from 'aurelia-framework';

     // Modify built-in coerce: